-A service animal can be trained to perform many important tasks to assist people with disabilities, such as providing stability for a person who has difficulty walking, picking up items for a person who uses a wheelchair, retrieving dropped items, reminding a person to take medication, preventing a child with autism from wandering away, or alerting a person who has hearing loss when someone is approaching from behind.
-In general, a service animal initiate a task through recognition of the need for the task, or on prompt by the handler, that provides a support related to a disability.
+A service animal can be trained to perform many important tasks to assist people with disabilities such as providing stability for a person who has difficulty walking, picking up items for a person who uses a wheelchair, retrieving dropped items, reminding a person to take medication, preventing a child with autism from wandering away, or alerting a person who has hearing loss when someone is approaching them from behind.
+In general, a service animal initiates a task through recognition of the need for the task, or on prompt by the handler, which provides support related to a disability.
 Providing comfort is not a task under this definition.

 Documentation might include a detailed description of how the animal would help the employee in performing job tasks and how the animal is trained to behave in the workplace.
 A person seeking such an accommodation may suggest that the employer permit the animal to accompany them to work on a trial basis.

 Both service animals and comfort/emotional support animals may be excluded from the workplace if they pose either an undue hardship or a direct threat in the workplace.

 - Campus and Health Science employees may request an accommodation through an online form or contacting Human Resources directly.

 - Online Form: Request for Disability Accommodation Form for Campus and Health Science Employees.

 - UUHC Employees may request an accommodation by contacting UUHC HR directly.

 The University allows service animals to accompany people with disabilities in all areas where the public is normally allowed to go.
 There may be some limited circumstances where a service animal may be precluded from entering a certain space or building (e.g. where the presence of an animal may compromise a sterile environment.)
 Comfort/emotional support animals are not allowed into buildings or other areas of campus where pets are prohibited which includes classrooms.
 However, comfort/emotional support animals may be approved for University-provided housing and in some employment situations (see question below).

 In University-provided housing (Housing & Residential Education or USA Housing), the